-On the other side of the globe, the Australia Energy Market Commission concluded that TOU rates were needed for distribution charges because the volumetric charges being offered by competitive retailers were not cost-reflective.
-The regulator's solution to address potential "social justice" issues that are common in any rate design transition was elegant.
-The new TOU rates would be mandatory for the largest customers, opt-in for vulnerable customers and be the default for everyone else.
+Another example is provided by the Australia Energy Market Commission.
+To accelerate the deployment of TOU rates, it suggested that they be made mandatory for the largest customers, opt-in for vulnerable customers and be the default for everyone else.
 However, advocates of the vulnerable customer group thought the design was "a trap" and vehemently opposed it.
 In the end, the plan did not win the government's approval and was scuttled.